 About

-Thanks to continued exposure on various platforms, Yakyu Cosmopolitan has gained over 21,000 followers on X (Formerly Twitter).
+Thanks to continued exposure on various platforms, Yakyu Cosmopolitan has now gained over 23K followers on X (Formerly Twitter).
 To expand its horizons, this website was launched in August 2024 by Yuri and his friend Christian Johnson to provide up-to-date NPB statistics and analysis for the 2020s.

 The ultimate mission of Yakyu Cosmopolitan is not only to be a reliable source of contemporary NPB information but also to strike a balance between traditional stats, which still dominate much of Japanese discourse, and Sabermetrics.
 In short, a modernized approach to Japanese baseball.
 Thank you for visiting, and please consider joining the Patreon for as little as $1/month to support our work.